maxsolomonhenry/pyphase/README.md

-# pyphase
+# PyPhase
-Simple phase vocoder in python
+A simple phase vocoder in python.